opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```

-You can also customize which tool to use in predict API.
+You can also customize which tool to use in  the Predict API.
-For example, if you want to translate last answer into Chinese, you don't need to retrieve data from knowledge base.
+For example, if you want to translate the previous answer into Chinese, you don't need to retrieve data from knowledge base.
-Then you can use `selected_tools` to specify just run `bedrock_claude_model`.
+Use `selected_tools` to just run `the bedrock_claude_model`.

-Note: Agent will run tools sequentially with the new order defined in `selected_tools`.
+Note: The agent will run the tools sequentially in the new order defined in `selected_tools`.

 ```
 POST /_plugins/_ml/agents/your_agent_id/_execute